 - Mine action policies and strategic frameworks are aligned to national and sub-national sectorial policies and planning strategies;

 - Mine action performance monitoring system is developed and implemented that delivers quality evidence linking mine action and sustainable development outcomes/impact; and

 - At least 27 square kilometers of the total mine/ERW contaminated areas are cleared and released for productive use.

 [a] Ensuring mine action policies and strategic frameworks are aligned to national and sub-national sectoral policies and planning strategies

-- The development of the second extension request under article 5 of the Anti-personnel Mine Ban Convention (APMBC) was prepared.
+- The development of the second extension request under article 5 of the Anti-personnel Mine Ban Convention (APMBC) and the revision of the planning and prioritisation guidelines until 2019 was prepared.

 [b] Developing a CMAA mine action programme performance monitoring system that would deliver quality evidence on sustainable development outcome/impact

 - Developed and approved the Performance Monitoring System for mine action and pilot-tested in two former contaminated villages in Banteay Meanchey province, trained the mine action planning unit personnel from MAPU, and transferred the collected data into the Information Management System of Mine Action (IMSMA) of CMAA.